NatickSoftware/RedstoneSidekick/Readme.md

 ![Redstone Sidekick](https://i.imgur.com/v3yk2du.png)

-Redstone Sidekick is a companion application for Minecraft that allows you to autogenerate crafting trees and gathering lists for your projects from Minecraft structure files.
+Redstone Sidekick is a companion application for Minecraft that allows you to autogenerate crafting trees and gathering lists for your projects from Minecraft structure files or WorldEdit .schem files.
 You can track your progress as you gather and craft your creation, and you can share your material list with others through simple project codes that your friends/audience can copy and paste into Redstone Sidekick.

 ## Installation